Distraction is a very broad category, and everyone can benefit from distraction in some shape or form. Some examples

-The importance of the environment is often overlooked when it comes to dental fear.
+The importance of the environment is sometimes overlooked when it comes to dental fear.
 If your dentist happens to be a serious bit of dental totty, you may be able to ignore everything else around you… but for most people, the environment definitely sets the tone and has a huge role to play in feeling relaxed.

 This wasn’t always the case (and of course, there’s still room for improvement).
 In the following article from 2004, trend-setting dentist Lloyd Jerome describes how he uses the environment to make people feel at ease!

 The Art and Science of Distraction